-2 Wow!
+1 Wow!
 But presumably agape love is not blind; it starts out by bearing, believing, hoping and enduring, until confronted with objective contrary evidence.
 God is love, but He is not blind, and neither is He deceived.

-3 Verses 8^b-10 have received more than their fair share of mistreatment, partly because commentators have not linked verse 12 to them (seeing verse 11 as parenthetical).
+2 Verses 8^b-10 have received more than their fair share of mistreatment, partly because commentators have not linked verse 12 to them (seeing verse 11 as parenthetical).
 Consider verse 10: "But whenever the complete should come, then the 'in part' will be done away with."
-If we can pinpoint the 'then', we will have also pinpointed the 'when'; and verse 12 pinpoints the 'then'.
+If we can pinpoint the 'then', we will have also pinpointed the 'when'; and verse 12

+13 For now these three obtain: faith, hope, love; and the greatest of these is love.3 pinpoints the 'then'.
 When will we see 'face to face', when will we know as we are known?
 1 John 3:2 has the answer: "Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is."
 It is at the return of Christ that we will see 'face to face', so "whenever the complete should come" refers to Christ at His second coming.
 The problem with 'prophecy', 'tongues' and our present 'knowledge' is that they are 'in part', but after the return of Christ we will have no further need for them.
 Since Christ has not returned yet, these 'in part' things are still certainly with us.
 The claim that 'the complete' refers to the completed New Testament canon and that the miraculous gifts ceased when the last shovel of dirt fell on the Apostle John's grave is an historical falsehood, besides doing violence to the Text.
 Christians who lived during the 2nd, 3rd and 4th centuries, whose writings have come down to us, affirm that the gifts were still in use in their day.
 No 20th or 21st century Christian, who was not there, is competent to contradict them.
 If it had really been the Holy Spirit's purpose to tell us that the charismata would disappear in a few decades, He presumably could have done a much better job of it.